Anudeepika1406/Netflix-data-analysis-/README.md

 Movie Duration: Find the optimal/most common movie runtime.

-💡 Key Findings Snapshot:
+**<h2>💡 Key Findings Snapshot:**

-The analysis of the 8,790-title catalog yielded critical insights for stakeholders, which are translated into actionable recommendations:
+<h3>The analysis of the title catalog yielded critical insights for stakeholders, which are translated into actionable recommendations: